 If you are from outside the EU or EEA, you will need to apply for a residence permit (Aufenthaltserlaubnis) soon after arriving in Berlin.
 This document allows you to live and study in Berlin during the MBA program.
 The permit also allows you to travel visa-free within the Schengen zone[LR1] for up to 90 days per six-month period (you will still need your passport).

 Can my residence permit be extended after the MBA?

 Yes.
 After graduating from the program you can extend your residence permit for up to 18 months.

 Does ESMT offer on-campus housing?

 ESMT does not offer on campus student housing.
-Most students live within a journey time of 25 minutes or less from campus.
 Through our student services platform, current students and alumni share relevant housing information with all incoming students.